Netflix stock forecast for 2026: the acquisition of Warner Bros. Discovery and its potential impact on price

 In its commentary on the Q4 2024 results, Netflix’s management expressed satisfaction with the company’s strong financial performance and strategic progress.
 They highlighted a 16% year-on-year increase in revenue and a 102% rise in EPS, both of which exceeded market expectations.
 The quarter also saw a significant increase in subscriber numbers, reaching 301.6 million, driven by compelling content, including major releases such as the Jake Paul vs Michael Tyson fight and NFL games.

 Management emphasised the importance of continued investment in original content, which has helped boost user engagement and reduce subscriber churn.
-Additionally, plans were announced to expand Netflix’s proprietary advertising platform to a further twelve countries, aiming to improve margins and monetisation by reducing reliance on intermediaries.
+Additionally, plans were announced to expand Netflix’s proprietary advertising platform to twelve countries, aiming to improve margins and monetisation by reducing reliance on intermediaries.
 Netflix’s management reiterated its confidence in the company’s strategic direction, highlighting that investment in content and the development of advertising technologies are key drivers of growth and long-term success.

 Netflix, Inc. Q1 2025 earnings results